gmoniava/algorithms-ts/README.md

-Inside `index.ts` you can test different algorithms:
+Inside `src/index.ts` you can test different algorithms located in the same directory:

 ```
 import { bubbleSort } from "./sorting";